-So, when I thought ‘how about some strawberry scones?’
+So, when I thought ‘how about some strawberry buttermilk scones?’
 I figured it would be easy!
 It wasn’t until I had made batch #2 of these scones that it hit me.
 I don’t usually use fresh fruit!
 And certainly not cut fruit that’s all juicy.
 Silly me, I needed to reduce the liquid to compensate.
 Once I did that, these scones were as easy and uncomplicated as I would wish.

 I wouldn’t suggest using a complicated shape since scones are going to puff up and not maintain any fine detail, but hearts work really well.
 And they are cute!
 Food doesn’t have to be cute, but it never hurts.
 Especially breakfast food.
 There is something to be said for waking up to scones that are both cute and tasty.

-I personally consider scones to be a great recipe to make with kids and for people who are ready to move one step beyond ‘one bowl stir and bake’ recipes.
-You will need to cut in the butter!
-The food processor makes it easy, but fingers work just fine too.
-But then, once the butter is mixed with the flour, you’re just mixing in some buttermilk and adding the fruit/chocolate.
-At that point, it’s pat, cut, and bake.
 Have some little hands in the house?
 They can help working in the butter if you’re doing it by hand, mixing in the strawberries, patting out the dough, and using the cookie cutter.
 (Or, if you want to go super easy, they can pat out balls of dough for drop scones.)
 Baking with my daughter has always been one of my favorite things.
-These days she can just about do it herself, but we’ve been baking together since she was a toddler.
-The secret to baking with your kids is to not sweat it.
-Scones don’t have to be perfect to be tasty.
-Relax, have fun, and eat scones.

 – Happy Eating, Annemarie

-- 2 cups (10 oz) all-purpose flour
+- 2 cups (10 oz) cake flour

-- ¼ cup granulated sugar
+- 1/4 cup granulated sugar

-- 1 tbsp baking powder
+- 2 tsp baking powder

-- ½ tsp baking soda
+- 1/2 tsp baking soda

-- ¼ tsp table salt
+- 1/4 tsp table salt

-- 8 tbsp (4 oz) butter, cut into ½" cubes
+- 8 tbsp (4 oz) very cold unsalted butter, cut into 1/2" cubes

 - 3/4 cup buttermilk

-- 1 cup strawberries, chopped into ¼" pieces
+- 1 cup strawberries, chopped into 1/4" pieces

 - 1 cup chocolate chips, bittersweet or semisweet